A Gentleman's Guide to Christmas Shopping for His Wife

 THE "NOVELTY" GROUP: I look for something inexpensive, fun, and particular to her.
 For instance, my wife is a news hound.
 One year I found a mug with her favorite news company's logo on it that she can sip from while she soaks up the headlines.
 She's wanted one for years.

 THE "SPARKLY" GROUP: Thanks to character “Jeremy” (Dom DeLuise) from the 1982 United Artists animated movie, The Secret of Nimh, for the name.
 Jeremy says, "Girls can’t resist sparklies!"
 And yes, “sparklies” are jewelry.
 I try to get something from this group every year, even if it is only costume jewelry.
 One year it was diamond ear rings.
-Another year, right at the beginning of December, she lost her “wrap” band (a ring with diamonds that wraps around her solitaire engagement ring) that I had given her for an anniversary.
+Another year, right at the beginning of December, she lost her anniversary band with several diamonds on it that I had given her for an anniversary.
 She loved that ring dearly and losing it broke her heart.
 We had just received a small inheritance so I took it as a fortuitous opportunity to make the situation right and make her Christmas a special one.
 I did some research, visited some jewelry shops, and put together a new engagement/wedding band featuring her engagement diamond, her mother’s diamond that she inherited, and some new ones that I selected for her, and thus brought both tradition and something new into the gift.
 I involved her in the process just enough to make sure her tastes were taken care of.
 The gift has turned a horrible situation into a warm, fond memory for her, just as I had hoped.
 It is also a daily reminder of my love for her because she regularly gets compliments on the ring.

 THE "ROMANTIC" GROUP: Look for something intimate between the two of you that says she's still your one and only girl.
 My wife loves to curl up at the end of the night in warm PJs so I try to find comfy ones for her.
 One year I commissioned a seamstress to create a Victorian nightgown and robe set to her measurements and it became her main gift.
 She loved that set for years.

-THE "FUN/TINKER/TECH" GROUP: Here's where you want something she can tinker with over Christmas day.
+THE "FUN/TINKER/TECH" GROUP: Here's where you want something she can tinker or play with over Christmas day.
 For instance, she loves DVDs or BluRays of her favorite new films or TV series, so I try to find them for her.
 One year I moved her up to a large iPhone size to make things easier on her beautiful but farsighted eyes.
-Appliances that she wants for the kitchen fit here as well.
-My wife likes kitchen stuff because she loves to cook and does it extremely well.
-Tools and stuff for her hobbies fit here as well.
+My wife loves to bake and cook and does it extremely well so appliances that she wants for the kitchen fit here as well.
+Tools and supplies for her hobbies make a good addition to this group.
 Does your wife have a pursuit that she loves?

 THE "COLLECTIBLES" GROUP: Now this is a very specialized group containing something very personal to your own wife.
 My wife loves Royal Doulton bone china figurines and has collected them since she was a little girl.
-She has specific tastes in the figures and has developed an exteremely discerning eye.
-For instance, one year while we were traveling she found a particular figurine that she really loved in a store along the highway.
+She has specific tastes in the figures and has developed an extremely discerning eye.
+One year while we were traveling she found a particular figurine that she really loved in a store along the highway.
 It was a figure that was made two decades ago and was only made for a couple of years, making it rare.
 We couldn't afford to grab it right then but I surrepticiously copied down the information on it.
 Over the next year I spent time every month searching the Internet for a good example.
-I eventually found the best executed example I could in a tiny little store in Britain.
+I eventually tracked down the best executed example I had seen in a tiny little store in Britain.
 I bought it, had it shipped over to the U.S., and hid it until Christmas when it became her main gift.
 It was a hit, and the time and effort I spent finding the best example I could was extremely appreciated.
-It now sits on our mantle as one of her favorites.
+It now decorates our mantle as one of her favorites.

 In my experience, the system brings a peaceful joy to the whole gift-giving process.
 Once I've covered the Christmas food groups it is all gravy from there!
 Remember, the point is to take time and expend effort to show the most important person in your life that you care about her.
 On a practical note, keep your receipts in case you misjudge size, fashion, or flavor.
 Cheerfully offer to return anything and everything.